Dialysis - Purpose, Procedure, Cost And Side Effects

 Dialysis is usually not recommended for the following people:

 - Those who have some major illness apart from a damaged kidney like a heart or a lung disease

-- Peripheral artery disease of the legs, where your arteries become narrower and decrease the blood flow to your legs
+- Peripheral artery disease of the legs, where your arteries become narrower and decrease the blood flow to your legs.

 Dialysis can have the following side effects:

-- Weakening of the abdominal muscles
+- The weakening of the abdominal muscles

 - Gaining weight